-George is said to have been a native of Germany and to have emigrated to the United States in 1817, settling in Somerset County.
-This may not be entirely accurate, as he first was named in Somerset County tax assessment lists four years earlier, in 1813.
-It's very likely, however, that he was a son or grandson or nephew of Nicholas and Dorcas (Settle) Hartzell and great-grandson of Hans Melchior Hertzel (1718- ? ), a German who at age 21 emigrated to America twice, first in 1739 aboard the Samuel and Snow Betsie, and again in 1742 on the Francis & Elizabeth.
+George erroneously has been said to have been a native of Germany and to have emigrated to the United States in 1817, settling in Somerset County.
+This is not accurate, as he first was named in Somerset County tax assessment lists four years earlier, in 1813.

 An interesting connection is that Mary's grandparents, Johannes "Heinrich" and Catharina (Scherer) Younkin, had links to the same Lutheran church in eastern Pennsylvania as George's supposed grandparents, and both families migrated to the same county in southwestern Pennsylvania.

 Having heard many old stories, a great-great-grandson, John W. Hartzell, reported about the travel experience in 1951 in a letter to cousin Ida "May" (Brantner) Malson: